ajasif2/Hello-World/README.md

 # Hello-World
 Learning GitHub

-GitHub is a brilliant platform!
+GitHub is a very brilliant platform!